Mawlamyine: Colonial Moulmein (1824–1948)

 Mawlamyine was the first capital of British Burma between 1826 and 1852 after the Tanintharyi (Tenassarim) coast, along with Arakan, was ceded to Britain under the Treaty of Yandabo at the end of the First Anglo-Burmese War.
 After the first Anglo-Burmese war, the British made it their capital between 1826 and 1852, building government offices, churches and a massive prison.
+In 1829, the Moulmein Bar Association was founded by the Barristers in Mawlamyine.
 They started business enterprises and the country's first newspaper, The Maulmain Chronicle.
 Between 1826 and 1862, colonial Mawlamyine was the center of British Burma and the first port city that became a strategically important area and a geographical nodal point for the newly occupied British territory in Southeast Asia.
 Ever since the first British occupation in 1824, the growth and prosperity of Mawlamyine had steadily increased due to timber trade.
 Nevertheless, the decline in prosperity of Mawlamyine began when the supply of marketable timber from Salween Valley started to decrease in the 1890s.

 During British colonial times, Germany, Siam, Persia, Denmark, Norway and Sweden opened and maintained consulates in Mawlamyine led by either consuls or vice-consuls while Italy and the United States placed consular agencies in Mawlamyine.
-German explorer Johann Wilhelm Helfer's landing at Moulmein shore on 8 February 1837 made him as the first German to arrive Burma in the history.
+German explorer Johann Wilhelm Helfer's landing at Moulmein shore on 8 February 1837 made him the first German to arrive in Burma in the history.

-Mawlamyine was the setting of George Orwell's famous 1936 memoir Shooting an Elephant.
-The essay opens with the striking words:
+Mawlamyine was the setting of George Orwell's famous 1936 essay Shooting an Elephant, which was inspired by Orwell's posting to the city as a police officer in 1926.
+The story, which is most likely a mixture of fact and fiction, opens with the striking words: